kotlaluk/spl-parser/README.rst

 In both cases, the application allows to **view** details about a particlular SPL command or **generate** a tmLanguage grammar file.

-f using **view** command, the command name is expected as argument.
+If using **view** command, the command name is expected as argument.
 The command details are then retrieved and displayed in the console.

 Example of **view** invocation in **remote** mode::